jcwalker/WiFiProfileManagement/README.md

 * **Connect-WiFiProfile** Attempts to connect to a specific network.
 * **Search-WiFiNetwork** Requests a scan for available wifi networks.
 * **Set-WiFiInterface** Toggles the software wifi radio state on/off.
+* **Get-WiFiConnectionAttributes** Returns the wifi connection attributes.
+* **Get-WiFiRssi** Retrieves the RSSI (Received signal strength indicator.

 ### Get-WiFiProfile

 * **ProfileName**: The name of the WiFi profile.
 If not specified, The function will return all profiles.
 * **WiFiAdapterName**: Specifies the name of the wireless network adapter on the machine.
 This is used to obtain the Guid of the interface.
-The default value is 'Wi-Fi'
 * **ClearKey**: Specifies if the password of the profile is to be returned.

 ### Set-WiFiProfile